LinkUVerse/rtd-ts-sdk/packages/utils/README.md

 # SDK Utils

-This is package contains utils shared across `@linku/*` sdks.
+This is package contains utils shared across `rtd-*` sdks.
 It is not intended to be consumed directly.
 Changes in this package will be undocumented, and may contain breaking changes at any time.